 Our work with AML and counter-terrorist financing

 - Swedbank recognises the importance of frank discussion of ethical issues and encourage employees to communicate concerns regarding non-compliance and questionable practices anonymously by using the bank’s whistle blowing procedure.

 Internal alert (whistleblowing)

-- Swedbank’s Group-wide ethics policy states that all operations in Swedbank must be characterised by high ethical standards, which necessitates that Swedbank and its employees actively examine every business transaction and ethically questionable situation on the basis of ethical norms and attitudes.
+- All operations in Swedbank must be characterised by high ethical standards, which necessitates that Swedbank and its employees actively examine every business transaction and ethically questionable situation on the basis of ethical norms and attitudes.

 - Financial market stability and efficiency is largely dependent on the regulatory and political environment.
 Swedbank actively participates in political discussions that allow the firm to share its expertise and adapt early to regulatory changes and corporate responsibility-related issues.
-Swedbank, however, does not knowingly support – financially or otherwise – political parties of any kind directly or indirectly.
+Swedbank, however, does not knowingly support – financially or otherwise – political parties of any kind.

 - Swedbank has developed codes of conduct for employees and suppliers to ensure a mutual understanding of the importance of respect for business ethics.